 Study Abroad Opportunities

-These are the study abroad opportunites available in the College of Education for 2017, 2018, and 2019.
+These are the study abroad opportunities available in the College of Education.

 Travel to Paris, the Loire Valley, and the French Riviera with College of Education Dean, Dr. Ena Shelley, in May 2018 for a 14 day short-term study abroad trip.
 Students will visit Paris, Nice, Monaco, Provence, the Loire Valley, Normandy and more.
 The estimated cost of the trip is $4,800 (includes 3 hours of academic credit, accommodations, transportation, and entrance fees).

 This opportunity is open to all Butler Students, faculty and staff.
-Email Chris Price for more iformation.
+Email Chris Price for more information.

 Download the information flyer.

 Current offering: May 2018 | No longer accepting applications, course is full.

 Travel to England and Scotland with Dr. Catherine Pangan and Dr. Kelli Esteves in June/July 2018 for an eleven day study abroad trip focused on British children’s literature.
 Students will visit sites related to classic and contemporary children’s books such as The Harry Potter Studio Tour in London, Beatrix Potter World in the Lake District, the academic center of Oxford, and more.
 Harlaxton Manor, a beautiful estate home in Lincolnshire, will be our home base.
 The estimated cost of the trip is $2,800 (includes 3 hours of academic credit, accommodations, ground transportation, entrance fees, and most of your meals).
 Airfare is estimated at $1,000-1,500.

 Email Dr. Kelli Esteves at or click on the link for more information.